Alternate Realities (the links farm)

 Tahi’s husband, Clyde and Lila’s pop.
 Charlie Hunter may be heard on the Telarc, Ropeadope and Bluenote labels.
 A Tuesday’s child: “...somebody said, ‘You need to check out Charlie Parker and Charlie Christian and John Coltrane,’ and it was like boom!”
 Charlie and sister Jenny represent the author’s foothold on the DNA Ladder of Fame.

-This jazz writer and broadcaster (bon vivant, gent about town and most knowledgable of cognoscenti) was the station manager of WBAI-FM in New York City in the days when I was the recording engineer.
-Chris’ blog Stomp Off is well worth a visit for jazz memorabilia, rare sessions, video and audio clips and oodles of graphic enchantments: Alberta Hunter and Paul Robeson at the Drury Lane Theatre is a winner.
-The celebration of Chris’ Bessie Smith biography is among the latest adds to the Blues Hall of Fame (May 2012).
+The late jazz writer and broadcaster (bon vivant, gent about town and most knowledgable of cognoscenti) was the station manager of WBAI-FM in New York City in the days when I was the recording engineer.
+As of this writing (Feb.
+2020) Chris’ blog Stomp Off is well worth a visit for jazz memorabilia, rare sessions, video and audio clips and oodles of graphic enchantments: Alberta Hunter and Paul Robeson at the Drury Lane Theatre is a winner.
+The celebration of Chris’ Bessie Smith biography is an add to the Blues Hall of Fame (May 2012).

 In the Sixties WBAI was the place to be.
 I was there—cutting tape, recording shows, massaging volunteer producers, and helping to shepherd the station’s fund-raising marathons through our wasteland of navel-gazing toward a self-sustaining mirage of Free Speech Radio.
 Yea, verily.
 The staff personalities, hothouse flowers crammed too tightly together for comfort, sqaubbled incessantly.
 Somehow we got things done.
-Very worthwhile things, too, in 50-years worth of hindsight.
+Very worthwhile things too in 50-years worth of hindsight.
 Always broke, we couldn’t afford the line fees to broadcast a congressional hoedown on the righteousness quotient of Harvard professor John K. Fairbank, a “China Hand.”
-These were suspect, then as now.
-Student volunteers from WAMU in Washington headed north with 10" reels of tape and, handing off a Greyhound youth card like a relay runner’s baton, kept us current.
+Eggheads were suspect, then as now.
+Student volunteers from WAMU in Washington headed north with 10-inch reels of tape and, handing off a Greyhound youth card like a relay runner’s baton, kept us current.
 Not yet the speed of Planck, the Greyhound Bus Co. kept us on the air and only three hours late with the daily feed.
 Chris Albertson (see above) reminded me of a stunt I once performed, helping a leading man to speak Latin for a Marlowe play.
-My inspiration was Nat Levy of Masterpiece Recording, my boss and life coach, who taught me the byways of voice editing.
-Nat had once metamorphosed an hour of Arabic into :30 seconds of fractured English.
-The speaker was King Saud; the pay was good.
-Chris’ WBAI Blog is here.
-Also highly recommended is the blog of Bob Fass, a nice guy and the proprietor of Radio Unnameable from the WBAI days.

 CBC Radio’s weekly one hour science review—it has been part of my Saturday mornings for the past 20 years.
 St. John, New Brunswick, while a brisk downhill run even at the speed of Planck, is my nearest station.
-A comfort while my home brew PBS stations are serving up a weekend palette of grand opera (gack!).
 Yes, I ante up my $35.00 a year for Maine Public Radio and will defend to the death the right of anyone who isn’t me to listen to opera on the radio on an otherwise inoffensive Saturday.
 Quirks boasts a podcast archive and, for those far from Canada, downloading is encouraged.

 Alexander Spivak is a professional artist who has been living and working